Reaching New Heights

 Neurofeedback has been the heart of our practice for many years, and still is.
 However, neurofeedback is one element of what we do.
 To better represent the richness of our approach, we’ve expanded Neurofeedback San Antonio into the Well Mind Center.
 It’s not just a new name.
 We’ve reached a milestone in our practice and want a more encompassing name to represent that development.
 Each of us have grown as clinicians, with more mastery and broader skill sets.

-We are certified in neurofeedback by BCIA, the internationally recognized certifying organization.
-Each team member completed Dr. Jones’ courses of training as part of their Master degree in Counseling from UTSA–a program which is the only BCIA accredited public university neurofeedback training program in the country.
+Dr. Jones is certified in neurofeedback by BCIA, the internationally recognized certifying organization.
+Each team member has completed Dr. Jones’ courses of training as part of their Master degree in Counseling from UTSA–a program which is the only BCIA accredited public university neurofeedback training program in the country.

 Superior Assessments Lead to Superior Results